Breadcrumb

 Silver-spotted Skipper

-The Silver-spotted Skipper (Epargyreus clarus), one of the largest and most widespread species in the skipper family (Hesperiidae), has a wingspan between 1.5 – 2.5 inches.
+The Silver-spotted Skipper ( Epargyreus clarus), one of the largest and most widespread species in the skipper family ( Hesperiidae), has a wingspan between 1.5 – 2.5 inches.
 Both sexes look identical.
 Although it belongs to the Spread-wing Skippers, this species usually perches with its wings closed.
-The ground color of the wings and body are a...
+The ground color of the wings and body...

 By Ann Platzer |